akvist/Hotel-app-frontend/README.md

 - Managing Hooks such as useState and useEffect
 - Handling events such as onClick with a custom function that takes variables
 - Managing git and GitHub
-- Writing DRY code
-  - By dynamically rendering multiple elevatorbuttons from an array using the map function (in the return-function in App.js)
+- Writing DRY code by dynamically rendering multiple elevatorbuttons from an array using the map function (in the return-function in App.js)
-  - By dynamically rendering multiple squares that change colors to simulate the movements of the elevators using the map function (in the return-function in App.js)
+- Writing DRY code by dynamically rendering multiple squares that change colors to simulate the movements of the elevators using the map function (in the return-function in App.js)
 - Fetching data from back-end code
 - Styling with CSS
 - The logic that checks the elevators' status every second and sets it to the current status